stevenwaterman/Lexoral/terraform/manual_setup_required.md

 * Cloud Build
 * Cloud Speech-to-Text
 * Identity Platform
+* Firestore (native mode, europe-west-2)

 # In-console setup

-Configure the OAuth consent screen
-Add an Email/Password provider to Identity Platform Add lexoral.com as an authorized domain and remove the others in identity platform
+* Add an Email/Password provider to Identity Platform
+* Add lexoral.com as an authorized domain and remove the others in identity platform
+*